xrootd/xrootd/src/XrdSciTokens/README.md

 ----------------------------

-The SciTokens configuration file (default: `/etc/xrootd/scitokens.cfg`) specifies the recognized issuers and maps them to the Xrootd namespace.
+The SciTokens configuration file (default: `/etc/xrootd/scitokens.cfg`) specifies the recognized issuers and maps them to the XRootD namespace.
 It uses the popular INI-format.
 Here is an example
 entry:

 ```